 The Magic School Bus Makes a Stink

-Ms. Frizzle's class explores Janet's nose to learn how we smell.
-Your kids investigate how well their own odor detectors can identify smells.
-They also try to answer the question, "Do smells need time to travel to your nose?"
+Ms. Frizzle's class learns how we smell.
+Your students investigate how well their own odor detectors can identify different smells.

 - Grades: 3–5